eligrey/FileSaver.js/README.md

 ### iOS

 saveAs must be run within a user interaction event such as onTouchDown or onClick; setTimeout will prevent saveAs from triggering.
-Due to restrictions in iOS saveAs opens in a new window instead of downloading, if you want this fixed please [tell Apple](https://bugs.webkit.org/show_bug.cgi?id=102914) how this bug is affecting you.
+Due to restrictions in iOS saveAs opens in a new window instead of downloading, if you want this fixed please [tell Apple how this WebKit bug is affecting you](https://bugs.webkit.org/show_bug.cgi?id=167341).

 Syntax
 ------